MichaelRingleb/Auto_Polymerization/README.md

-#For the control of the stirrer
+-For the control of the stirrer

 ## Notes